jmoa/IVAG/README.md

     The construction of the genome browser should be done at localhost:8383 when you typing this URL, you can type localhost IP instead of localhost.

+## Detailed manual can be downloaded in PDF format.